Brajesh K. Lal: CREST Trial

 The CREST trial, with Brajesh Lal as its Director of Operations, examined the efficacy and safety of carotid artery stenting compared to carotid endarterectomy for the treatment of carotid artery disease.
 This landmark study contributed significantly to the understanding of treatment options for patients at risk of stroke due to carotid artery blockages.
 The trial's findings have influenced medical practice, guidelines, and coverage decisions by federal authorities for the management of carotid artery disease.

 CREST-2 Trial

-Building on the success of the CREST trial, Brajesh Lal is currently the surgeon leader of the CREST-2 trial, which represents another milestone in vascular research.
-This ambitious multicenter trial is designed to address critical questions regarding the management of asymptomatic carotid artery disease.
-CREST-2 is testing whether medical management alone or medical management combined with carotid stenting or surgery is the superior treatment strategy for preventing strokes in these patients.
+Building on the CREST trial, Brajesh Lal serves as the surgical lead of the CREST-2 trial, a multicenter study focused on the management of asymptomatic carotid artery disease.
+The trial consists of two parallel studies comparing intensive medical therapy alone with medical therapy plus carotid revascularization (carotid artery stenting or carotid endarterectomy).
+Results demonstrated that carotid artery stenting significantly reduced the risk of stroke or death at 4 years, when compared with medical therapy alone.
+The trial's findings continue to influence medical practice, guidelines, and coverage decisions by federal authorities for the management of carotid artery disease.